 This project provides a comprehensive approach to upgrades of District occupied facilities.
-The project includes assessment of: (1) compliance with building codes, zoning ordinances, health and safety regulations and District standards for space utilization, furniture and finishes; and (2) the condition of building structural, mechanical and electrical systems and equipment.
-It provides improvements to meet operational needs, improve energy efficiency and reduce carbon footprint.
+The project provides improvements to meet operational needs, improve energy efficiency and reduce carbon footprint.
+The project includes assessment of: (1) compliance with building codes, zoning ordinances, health and safety regulations and District standards for space utilization, furniture and finishes; and (2) the condition of structural, mechanical and electrical systems and equipment.